December 10 2025 01:26 EST

 • The Stanford Encyclopedia of Philosophy is a continuously updated reference work and is a publishing project of the Metaphysics Research Lab at the Center for the Study of Language and Information (CSLI) at Stanford University.
 The General editor of the Stanford Encyclopedia is Edward N. Zalta.
 Authors of subject entries are well-known scholars in their fields; even so, the subjects discussed are authoritative and well balanced.
 The Encyclopedia is the most scholarly general source for philosophy on the Internet and is essential as a starting point and background research for philosophy term papers.

-• Wikipedia an online free encyclopedia for all subjects, not just philosophy, is licensed under the Gnu Free Documentation License and contains a half-million articles maintained and edited by Wiki according to the philosophy of the free software movement.
+• Wikipedia an online free encyclopedia for all subjects, not just philosophy, contains over a half-million articles maintained and edited by Wiki according to the philosophy of the free software movement.
 The project was founded by Jimmy Wales, and its strengths are its decentralization, peer reviews and thousands of contributors from all over the world.
 Articles on philosophical topics are especially useful in their breadth and variety.
 The site is especially recommended for an accessible introduction and survey of philosophical topics for review.

 Top of Page